prtcanfly/EyeOxide/README.md

 cd EyeOxide
 $editor src/enums.rs
 ```
-When finished entering your API keys
+When finished entering your API keys, run the program with cargo
 ```
 cargo run
 ```